- Habitat (WASH)

 Virtual Global Development in Action

-During Fall Quarter 2020, the Global Engagement Studies Institute (GESI) is offering a virtual rendition of its programming in lieu of canceled study abroad programs due to COVID-19.
+The Global Engagement Studies Institute (GESI) is offering a virtual rendition of its programming in lieu of canceled study abroad programs due to COVID-19.
 This is a unique hybrid opportunity to explore complex questions through coursework while simultaneously engaging in a meaningful internship—all in a completely virtual online setting.

 You will earn two Northwestern credits through INTL ST 393-0: Development in a Global Context.
 This field studies course will use a flipped classroom model to help students build the skills necessary to operate ethically and reflexively in complex transnational work environments.
 In conjunction with a virtual internship with nonprofits and NGOs around the world, you will engage in real-time reflection and critical analysis of concepts like "participation" and cultural humility in development work.
 This course invites you to examine deep complexities within global structures, the impact of good intentions, and your role in a rapidly changing world.
 You should check with your major/minor and academic advisors to see how these credits might count for you.
 One unit of INTL_ST 393-0 may be applied towards the Weinberg College Distribution Requirements in Social and Behavioral Sciences (Area III).